 More comprehensive information coordination efforts have been undertaken in other areas of government responsibility.
 For example, both the state of Kansas and the state of North Carolina have developed comprehensive information architectures for their state agencies.
-The Kansas Statewide Technical Architecture (KTSA) describes the information architecture that supports applications used by the state, ways in which state applications and strategies are developed and deployed in Kansas, the ways in which information is delivered to users, and the standards and information systems services within state agencies and to other governments that need to communicate with Kansas state government.143 The North Carolina system allows "individual departments to respond to specific business needs using common components, thus ensuring that information systems will be shared and managed on a statewide basis."144
+The Kansas Statewide Technical Architecture (KTSA) describes the information architecture that supports applications used by the state, ways in which state applications and strategies are developed and deployed in Kansas, the ways in which information is delivered to users, and the standards and components that are to be used to guide the development and delivery of information systems services within state agencies and to other governments that need to communicate with Kansas state government.143 The North Carolina system allows "individual departments to respond to specific business needs using common components, thus ensuring that information systems will be shared and managed on a statewide basis."144

-142 National Association of Regulatory Utility Commissioners, "NARUC Bulletin," No. 9-2001, April 30, 2001,6.
+142 National Association of Regulatory Utility Commissioners, "NARUC Bulletin," No. 9-2001, April 30, 2001, 6.

 A collaborative effort cannot, of course, mandate uniformity in architecture as these states have done for their agencies.
-It could, however, create voluntary standards, much in the same way NARUC has created accounting standards which are adopted or amended by its members.
+It could, however, create voluntary standards, much in the same way NARUC has created accounting standards, which are adopted or amended by its members.